zhangxijing97/ml-interview/README.md

 2. **Regularization (L1, L2)** – Add penalty terms to the loss function to prevent overfitting model parameters.
 3. **Reduce model complexity** – Use simpler models or limit parameters (e.g., prune decision trees, reduce neural network layers).
 4. **Collect more data / Data augmentation** – Increase training data volume or synthetically generate variations to improve robustness.

+## What is the difference between supervised and unsupervised learning?

+- **Supervised Learning:** The model is trained on labeled data, where the target variable is known.
+Examples include classification and regression.
+- **Unsupervised Learning:** The model is trained on unlabeled data to find patterns or groupings.
+Examples include clustering and dimensionality reduction.

+## What is a confusion matrix, and why is it useful?

+A confusion matrix is a table used to evaluate the performance of a classification model.
+It shows the counts of true positives, true negatives, false positives, and false negatives.
+It is useful for calculating metrics like accuracy, precision, recall, and F1 score.

+## What is the difference between parametric and non-parametric models?

+- **Parametric Models:** These make assumptions about the data’s underlying distribution and have a fixed number of parameters (e.g., Linear Regression).

+- **Non-Parametric Models:** These make no assumptions about data distribution and can adapt to complexity as more data is added (e.g., K-Nearest Neighbors).

+## What is the bias-variance tradeoff in machine learning?

+The bias-variance tradeoff refers to the balance between a model’s ability to capture complex patterns (low bias) and its sensitivity to fluctuations in the training data (low variance).
+A good model achieves a balance by minimizing both bias and variance to avoid underfitting and overfitting.

+## Is it true that we need to scale our feature values when they vary greatly?

+Yes.
+Most of the algorithms use Euclidean distance between data points, and if the feature value varies greatly, the results will be quite different.
+In most cases, outliers cause machine learning models to perform worse on the test dataset.

+We also use feature scaling to reduce convergence time.
+It will take longer for gradient descent to reach local minima when features are not normalized.